-Gross human anatomy cadaver lab with dissection and exploration of muscle, tendon, ligament, innervation and vascular supply of the upper extremities, skeletal system, and thoracic organs.
+Gross human anatomy cadaver lab with dissection of muscle, tendon, ligament, innervation, and vascular supply of head, neck, trunk, pelvic, thoracic, and abdominal regions.
 Prerequisites: Open only to DPT students in good standing.
-Co-requisites: DPT 720
+Co requisites: DPT 722

 Course Objectives:

 At the completion of the course content, the student will be able to: